 Obstacles to Christianity based on physics, chemistry and biology were substantially neutered in less than a generation.
 During roughly the same time period, Freud's attack on Christianity, as a dangerous mental disorder which should be replaced by psychoanalysis, was also dismantled by evidence.
 In the absence of new arguments, intellectuals continue to attack Christianity using discredited concepts from the 1960's.
 But with actual barriers substantially removed, the truth seeker is free to evaluate Christianity based on classical logic, sound reason and the evidence of Scripture, personal experience and great traditions of the church.

-To put the contents of Theology Corner into perspective for millennials, many of the 21 chapters can be viewed as a response to the current death spiral of the Protestant Church in America and beyond.
+To put the contents of Theology Corner into perspective for millennials, many of the several dozen chapters can be viewed as a response to the current death spiral of the Protestant Church in America and beyond.
 The church is currently in septic shock caused by a massive internal infection.
 Protestants are succumbing to abscesses deep within the Christian community.
 Serious infections in the church are generally caused by corrupt Christians and not by external influences.
 Satan knows the best way to cripple the church is from within; he does this most effectively by corruption of church leadership.
 Powerful personalities among the upper echelon elite of Christianity practice lawlessness, apostasy, heresy and blasphemy all under the guise of making the teachings of Jesus Christ more palatable in this modern age and more in tune with progressive thinking.
 Many pastors quickly learn to serve the ones who pay their salaries, control their careers and teach them about the importance of political correctness.
 Many pastors become entertainment directors for country club churches having such shallow content that every corner of their great edifice is infused with the pall of spiritual death.
 Most pastors promote congregational ignorance for fear of losing control; an ignorant congregation is a manageable congregation.
 Most pastors fail to stand firm against the evil sweeping over civilization like a tsunami.
 Unprincipled pastors and other powerful leaders, propped-up by Seminaries and Bible Colleges, are the root cause of the Protestant Church death spiral.
-Theology Corner calls them out; you may view it as a years’ worth of messages you will, unfortunately, never hear in church!
+Theology Corner calls them out.
+You may view it as a years’ worth of messages you will, unfortunately, never hear in church; most preachers would be reluctant to raise these issues for fear of causing the congregation to think!
 Consequently, this website will always be considered a rogue outlier by the community of Christian apologists.